3 Must-visit Medici palaces in Florence

 8. Medici Chapels

-When following the Medici through Florence, do not forget to visit the Medici Chapels.
-The Medici chapels and Renaissance architecture are the most beautiful parts of the Church of San Lorenzo.
+When following this powerful family through Florence, do not forget to visit the Medici Chapels.
+Their chapels and Renaissance architecture are the most beautiful parts of the Church of San Lorenzo.

 Are the Medici Chapels worth visiting?

-The Medici Chapels are well worth a visit because they are the burial place of the members of the Medici family.
+The Medici Chapels are well worth a visit because they are the burial place of the members of a powerful family.
 These magnificent chapels contain tombs of fifty members of a wealthy family.
 In New Sacristy, you can find decorated tombs with statues by the famous sculptor – Michelangelo.

-Inside the Medici Chapels, you can find the Chapel of the Princes with a frescoed ceiling.
+Inside the chapels, you can find the Chapel of the Princes with a frescoed ceiling.
 This chapel is unique because of its size, decoration and valuable materials.
-Cosimo I de Medici planned the Chapel of Princes as a celebration of the Medici.
-The Chapel of the Princes is the Medici mausoleum with tombs of the Medici Grand Dukes.
+Cosimo I planned the Chapel of Princes as a celebration of the Medici.
+The Chapel of the Princes is their mausoleum with tombs of the Medici Grand Dukes.
 Once here, do not miss a massive dome designed by Buontalenti.

-One of the largest churches in Florence, San Lorenzo Church, is a burial place for the members of the Medici family.
+One of the largest churches in Florence, San Lorenzo Church, is a burial place for the members of one of the most powerful families.
 The New Sacristy is mainly a work by Michelangelo.

 You can find the tombs of Lorenzo the Magnificent and the crypt of his murdered brother Giuliano in the Medici Chapels in Florence.
 Michelangelo designed their crypts, and they are in the New Sacristy.
 The tombs of 6 grand dukes of Tuscany also line the walls of the Chapel of Princes.

-The underground crypt beneath the central altar houses the remains of Cosimo de’ Medici.
+The underground crypt beneath the central altar houses the remains of Cosimo I.

 GOOD TO KNOW:

 Today the Medici Chapels are, in fact, a state museum.
-Do not forget, you need a separate ticket to visit the Medici Chapels.
+Do not forget, you need a separate ticket to visit these chapel.
 You cannot visit the chapels with a ticket to San Lorenzo Basilica.
-You can access the Medici Chapels from the crypt with lower vaults where you can see the bodies of the Medici Grand Dukes and their families.
+You can access them from the crypt with lower vaults where you can see the bodies of the Medici Grand Dukes and their families.

 Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, we may receive a small commission at no additional cost to you.
 This helps to support and run our blog.

-Now you know what are 3 must-visit Medici palaces in Florence and also other Medici landmarks!
+Now you know what are 3 must-visit Medici palaces in Florence and also their other landmarks!

 Have you been to Florence?
-Did we miss any Medici Palaces in Florence?
+Did we miss anything?
 Please let us know in the comments below.
 If you like our post, please save it to Pinterest.

 Medici palaces in Florence